simbrain/simbrain/README.md

 Main repository for Simbrain code, documentation, and simulations.

 The default branch is currently Simbrain 4.
-To see code relating to Simbrain 3.0x select `master` branch.
+To see code relating to Simbrain 3.0x select the `Simbrain3` branch.

 ## Install
 Go to the [downloads](https://simbrain.net/Downloads/downloads_main.html) page and follow the directions.